-Sexual harassment is defined as any unwelcome sexual advances, requests for sexual favors, and other verbal or physical contact of a sexual nature under the following conditions: submission to such conduct is made either explicitly or implicitly a term or condition of an individual's education submission to or refection of such conduct is used as the basis for educational decisions or such conduct has the purpose or effect of unreasonably interfering with an individual's educational performance, or creating an intimidating, hostile, or offensive educational, working, or living environment.
+Sexual harassment is defined as any unwelcome sexual advances, requests for sexual favors, and other verbal or physical contact of a sexual nature under the following conditions: submission to such conduct is made either explicitly or implicitly a term or condition of an individual's education submission to or rejection of such conduct is used as the basis for educational decisions or such conduct has the purpose or effect of unreasonably interfering with an individual's educational performance, or creating an intimidating, hostile, or offensive educational, working, environment.
 Individuals who believe themselves to be the victims of sexual harassment should make it clear that such behavior is offensive to them.
-If the behavior continues, the matter should be documented and referred to the Student Services Department, Campus Director of Operations and Education, Program Director, or the Title IX Coordinator.
-Violators will be subjected to disciplinary action, including but not limited to, probation or dismissal from school.
+If the behavior continues, the matter should be documented and referred to the Student Services Operations Department, Campus Director of and Education.
+IX Coordinator.
+Violators will be subjected to disciplinary or the Title action, including but not limited to, probation or dismissal from school.